waltherB/gatewayapi_connector/README.md

    git clone https://github.com/yourusername/gatewayapi_connector.git
    ```

-2. Update your Odoo addons list:
+2. Update your Odoo addons list and install the module:
-   - Go to Apps menu
+   - Go to the Apps menu in Odoo
    - Click "Update Apps List"
    - Search for "GatewayAPI Connector"
    - Click Install